 This test boring was performed in the central area of the property.
-At this location, the upper ten medium stiff to stiff highly plastic fat clay with minor strata of interbedded moderately plastic lean clay exists to the forty (40) foot depth.
-Below this depth, medium dense to dense sand exists to a depth of ninety-five (95) feet.
-The sand stratum contains numerous lenses of gravel in the lower five (5) feet.
+At this location, the upper two stiff moderately plastic lean clay exists to the ten (10) foot depth.
+Below ten (10) feet, stiff to medium stiff highly plastic fat clay with minor strata of interbedded moderately plastic lean clay exists to the thirty-five (35) foot depth.
+Below this depth, medium dense to dense sand exists to a depth of seventy-five (75) feet.
 Below the sand stratum, very stiff lean clay with fine sand partings is encountered.

-(10) feet is medium dense to loose non-plastic silt with sand.
-Below the surficial silt stratum,

 The boring was terminated in the clay stratum at the one hundred (100) foot depth.

+(2) feet is medium dense, non-plastic silt with sand.
+Below the surficial silt stratum, medium stiff to upper ten (10) feet is medium stiff to stiff, moderately plastic lean clay with some sand.
+Below the ten (10) foot depth, stiff, highly plastic fat clay was encountered.
+The boring was terminated in the fat clay stratum at the twenty-five (25) foot depth.